Interfaze: The Future of AI is built on Task-Specific Small Models: Literature Survey

 \subsection{Tools and model composition}

 A second line of work studies LLMs that call external tools.
 Toolformer demonstrates that a large model can label its own training data with API calls and learn when to invoke calculators, search, or translation systems \cite{schick2023toolformer}.
 HuggingGPT treats a large model as a planner over a registry of specialist models hosted on Hugging Face \cite{shen2023hugginggpt}.
 Prompting patterns such as ReAct interleave reasoning steps with explicit tool calls \cite{yao2022react}, and frameworks like Chameleon treat models and tools as composable modules arranged in small pipelines or trees \cite{chameleon2023}.
 Surveys summarize emerging design patterns and failure modes in such systems \cite{shen2024llmtools}.
 In most of this work, tools are defined only by high-level function signatures; the underlying DNNs for OCR, chart and diagram parsing, ASR, and retrieval are abstracted away.
-This makes it difficult to see which parts of the perception stack matter for benchmarks such as AI2D, ChartQA, MMMU, or Common Voice, where reliably reading diagrams, charts, and speech is the core challenge \cite{kembhavi2016ai2d,masry2022chartqa,yue2024mmmu,ardila2020commonvoice}.
-Interfaze keeps the tool interface but treats these perception and retrieval models as first-class components, specifying how they are wired into crawlers and indexes and how their outputs are merged into a shared schema.
+This makes it difficult to see which parts of the perception stack matter for benchmarks such as AI2D, ChartQA, MMMU, or Common Voice, where reliably reading diagrams, charts, and speech is the core challenge \cite{kembhavi2016ai2d,masry2022chartqa,yue2024mmmu,ardila2020commonvoice}. \ours{} departs from the tool-call interface for perception.
+OCR, detection, and ASR specialists are fused into the decoder through a shared embedding space rather than invoked as opaque functions, so their outputs and metadata are available to the model directly.
+Action capabilities (a browser, a scraper, a sandbox, a web index, and a SQL store) are instead trained into the model and merged into its generation, rather than orchestrated by an external planner.